-4 As defined in Paragraph 4 of Article 27-23 of the Financial Products Trading Law.
+As defined in Paragraph 4 of Article 27-23 of the Financial Products Trading Law.
 This definition applies throughout this document.

-5 As defined in Paragraph 1 of Article 27-2 of the Financial Products Trading Law.
+As defined in Paragraph 8 of Article 27-2 of the Financial Products Trading Law.
+This definition applies throughout this document.